 Aside from bathing in the hot springs, you will also get a piece of history at Hamat Gader.
 Don’t miss the ruins of the Roman baths, they are very well preserved and provide a glimpse into the past in the special uncommon black basalt stone.
 The antique site includes a remainder of the Jewish settlement in the form of a synagogue (but the most beautiful Mosaic was reconstructed in the High court in Jerusalem).

 You can also enjoy the site of the mosque that was renovated lately and get a feeling of the Ottoman and later Syrian rule of the region.

-In the complex there is also a Crocodile Farm and a small zoo that are open to visitors.
+In the complex there is also a crocodile farm — so far the only crocodile farm in the Middle East — and a small zoo that are open to visitors.

 Don’t miss the view from the road and its impressive switchback bends.
 The view overlooks the unique topography of the area, which is situated exactly on the border of Jordan, Syria and Israel along the deep and impressive canyon of the River Yarmouk.

 From the South of the Sea of Galilee (Kinneret) take Road 92 east and when the 92 turns north continue on the 98 east until you pick up the signs for Hamat Gader.